 3. Rethink and retool traditions, especially those that add stress to your life or involve a lot of work.
 This year, one group of girlfriends decided to forgo individual gifts and instead have a simple exchange where we each give away our favorite book we read this year.

 4. Don’t put out every decoration.
 Perhaps this year you could honor your most special pieces in simple arrangements.
 If you don’t miss certain decorations, this might be the year to give some holiday stuff away.

 5. Make a holiday To Do list, and save it on your computer for future reference.
-Tackle as many tasks and errands as possible in November.
+Tackle as many tasks and errands early as you can.
 Whittle that list down a little bit every year.

 7. Celebrate the spiritual side of the holiday season.
 Perhaps you’d like to read a special scripture or story together as a family.
 (My mom and I are reading The Greatest Gift during Advent.)
 Or set aside a little quiet time so that you can think and pray and meditate.
 Perhaps your heart is to help those who might need a little extra this season.

-Here’s to a peaceful, joyous holiday season filled with love, laughter, and the things that really matter.
+Here’s to a joyous, peaceful holiday season filled with love, laughter, and the things that really matter.